mnsrv/mansurov.me/src/index.md

     </div>
     <div class="work-experience">
       <div class="work-experience-title">
-        MS in Informatics and Computer Engineering at RSU of Oil and Gas
+        Master of Science in Information Technology at RSU of Oil and Gas
       </div>
       <div class="work-experience-description">
         <i>Development of an Integrated Web-Based User Support System</i>